 And the Solution gives us the guidelines to implement it:

-When hosting some parts of an application in a storage service, the main considerations are related to deployment of the application and to securing resources that are not intended to be available to anonymous users.
+When hosting some parts of an application in a storage service, the main considerations are related to the deployment of the application and to securing resources that are not intended to be available to anonymous users.

 Therefore we see that the pattern improves the performance and scalability by moving the delivery of static content to Azure Blob Storage.
 The sample code simulates the solution of pattern also giving us useful snippet of Azure code.